Ecuadorian Americans: Demographics

 Queens County's percentage of Ecuadorians is about 4.7%, and it has the largest Ecuadorian community of any county in New York and in the United States, numbering just about 101,000 in 2010.
-Ecuadorians are the 2nd largest South American Latino group in New York City as well as in the State of New York.
+Ecuadorians are the 2nd largest South American Hispanic group in New York City as well as in the State of New York.

-Ecuadorians are the fifth largest Latino group in New York after Puerto Ricans, Dominicans, Colombians, and Mexicans.
-Ecuadorians also constitute Queens County's 2nd largest Latino group.
+Ecuadorians are the fifth largest Hispanic group in New York after Puerto Ricans, Dominicans, Colombians, and Mexicans.
+Ecuadorians also constitute Queens County's 2nd largest Hispanic group.
 Another New York group of Ecuadorians live in the Bronx, in the Morris Heights and Highbridge neighborhoods north of Yankee Stadium.
 Still other Ecuadorian neighborhoods are situated in Brooklyn; in New Jersey cities such as Newark and Jersey City; and in towns in Connecticut.

 States with highest Ecuadorian population

-The 10 states with the largest Ecuadorian population were (Source: Census 2010):
+The 10 states with the largest Ecuadorian population were (Source: Census 2020):